On This Page

 People with seasonal affective disorder may develop some of the limitations discussed below, but seldom develop all of them.
 Also, the degree of limitation will vary among individuals.
 Be aware that not all people with SAD will need accommodations to perform their jobs and many others may only need a few accommodations.
 The following is only a sample of the possibilities available.
 Numerous other accommodation solutions may exist.

 Four basic light products are available to accommodate workers with SAD:

-- Light Boxes: These are rectangular light fixtures that have several fluorescent tubes that produce between 5,000 and 10,000 lux and come in many different sizes and styles.
+- Sun Boxes and Lights: These are rectangular light fixtures that have several fluorescent tubes that produce between 5,000 and 10,000 lux and come in many different sizes and styles.

 - Light Visors: These are head-mounted light sources that resembling tennis visors and are good choices for people who do not have sedentary jobs or need to be mobile during the day.

 - Sun Simulating Desk Lamps: These resemble typical office lamps.

-- Dawn Stimulators: These are devices that mimic natural sunrises by gradually brightening rooms over programmed periods of time.
+- Dawn Simulators: These are devices that mimic natural sunrises by gradually brightening rooms over programmed periods of time.